 The third person point of view focuses more on the information and less on the writer or the audience.
 Thus, this point of view creates a more formal, factual, and explanatory tone to your speaking or writing tasks.

-First of all, the reading passage reports that the critical period theory explains how children learn language from about 0 – 12-13 years, within which the cognitive affective filters of the brain remain open.
+First of all, the reading passage reports that the critical period theory explains how children learn language from about 0 – 12 or 13 years, within which the cognitive affective filters of the brain remain open.
 Once children get past 12-13 years of age, they will find it significantly more difficult to learn a new language.
 Conversely, the speaker in the lecture casts doubt on the critical period theory.
 Children who are past the critical period, according to the speaker, may have difficulties learning the language not because they are past a certain period but because their attitudes, stress, or limited exposure make it more difficult to learn.

 In this case, the writer wants to objectively focus on the most important points in the reading and listening passages.
 Therefore, the third person point of view works better.

 TOEFL Point of View in Speaking and Writing: Point of view for independent speaking task